Marfa’ works with local and regional artists to produce and present idea-based projects that engage with Beirut’s diverse contemporary art scene.

 On August 4th, 2020 Beirut was decimated by a criminally negligent bomb resulting in over 200 deaths, 6,000 seriously injured; and 300,000 people left without homes.
 This unimaginable tragedy took place in the port, the heart of Beirut.
 The neighbourhood where we have lived and worked for the past five years was destroyed, including Marfa’s gallery space.

-On May 21st, 2021.
-The gallery reopened its space with a group show titled Water, reuniting the artist of the gallery.
+On May 21, 2021, the gallery reopened its space with a group show titled Water, reuniting all the artists of the gallery.

-We pursue our beliefs and our mission to support local artists to build links internationally, as well as to provide a platform in Beirut for the work of pertinent international artists.
+We pursue our beliefs and our mission to support local artists to build links globally, through our participation in major art fairs and our collaborations with fellow galleries and institutions, as well as to provide a platform in Beirut for the work of international artists.
 Two key elements of the exhibitions program are parallel events and publications that are released with every exhibition, and that aim at engaging with contributors and with the local audience.